 Chris Baer is president & CEO of VIPAR Heavy Duty and its family of companies.
 Baer joined VIPAR Heavy Duty in 2002 as a director of program management.
 In November 2003, the board of directors named Chris a vice president and corporate officer.
 In November 2014, he became executive vice president.
 Chris was named to his current role as president in October 2016.
 Chris is responsible for day-to-day operations of VIPAR Heavy Duty and its family of companies including VIPAR Holdings, VHD Technology Group, Global Parts Network, and Power Heavy Duty.
 He currently serves on the board for NEXUS North America as vice president.

 Before joining VIPAR Heavy Duty, Chris was with Chicago Rawhide/SKF for 17 years in a variety of sales management roles, including his last role as director of automotive sales.
 Chris has serves as a member of the AWDA Young Executive Society (YES) committee and earned the Automotive Aftermarket Professional (AAP) designation from the University of the Aftermarket.
 He is a 2014 recipient of the Northwood University Automotive Aftermarket Management Education award.

 Chris is a graduate of North Park University in Chicago.

-Ryan Hadley - Vice President of Parts, Premier Truck Group
+Ryan Hadley - Executive Vice President of Fixed Operations, Premier Truck Group

 Greg Klein - President & CEO, Inland Truck Parts Company